LocationEstella, Navarra, Spain

 PhotographyJosé Manuel Cutillas, Larrión y Pimoulier

-From the architect.
+Text description provided by the architects.
 In response to the limited definition of the program and the great need for flexibility it demands, we developed a proposal based on an organizational and compositional simplicity, grouping the different uses of the program in a single building.

 The program is mainly divided into two parts that function independently: the business incubator and the technological center, each tailored to the various technical and spatial necessities that condition the constructive, structural and facility aspects of the design.